nrfconnect/sdk-edge-ai/doc/samples/nrf_edgeai.rst

 ####################

-This page contains an overview of the example applications that demonstrate how to use the nRF Edge AI add-on with the nRF Connect SDK.
+This page contains an overview of the example applications that demonstrate how to use the nRF Edge AI Add-on with the nRF Connect SDK.

 .. contents::
    :local: